Warriors beat Blazers 119-117 in OT for NBA Finals berth

 It was not known how long he’d be out, but the Warriors said an MRI Sunday was clear.

 Golden State was already missing Durant because of a sore right calf.
 It’s unknown when the two-time NBA Finals MVP will return.
+Also sitting is Cousins, who injured his left quadriceps in the opening round.

+“We’ve had guys step up all along this entire time and we’re going to look forward to those guys continuing to step up, no matter what happens with the injuries that we have,” Green said.
+“You know, we’re trying to go win this thing.
+Never the goal is just to get there.”

 Lillard separated his ribs in Game 2 but was playing through the pain.
-He averaged 33 points in the first-round playoff series against Oklahoma City, hitting a series-clinching 3-pointer in Game 5, but he struggled against Golden State’s defensive focus on him.
+He averaged 33 points in the first-round playoff series against Oklahoma City but struggled against Golden State’s defensive focus on him.

-Portland, playing with urgency in an elimination game, pulled in front 30-28 in the opening quarter on CJ McCollum’s layup and free throw, but Curry answered on the other end with a step-back 3-pointer.
+Playing with urgency in an elimination game, Portland pulled in front 30-28 in the opening quarter on CJ McCollum’s layup and free throw, but Curry answered on the other end with a step-back 3-pointer.

 Portland went ahead 59-50 after back-to-back 3-pointers from Leonard, who finished with five 3s in the first half.